taichi-dev/taichi/docs/export_kernels.rst

 Compose YAML into a single C file
 +++++++++++++++++++++++++++++++++

-Now all necessary information is saved in ``mpm88.yml``.
-However, the ``kernel_source``'s are separated one-by-one.
+Now, all necessary information is saved in ``mpm88.yml``, in the form of multiple separate records.
-You may want to **compose** the separate kernels into **one single file** in order to distribute it more easily.
+You may want to **compose** the separate kernels into **one single file** for more portability.

-We provide a useful tool to do this, type these commands in your console:
+We provide a useful CLI tool to do this:

 .. code-block:: bash